-Security assignments.
+• Security assignments.
 Security assignments for movables are created and granted by a granting contract (not necessarily in writing).
-They are normally perfected by delivery (Article 178, Civil Code), but can also be perfected by registration, if the assignor (grantor of the security assignment) is a corporation (Article 3, Act on Special Provisions of the Civil Code regarding Perfection on Transfer of Movables and Claims (Perfection Act)).
+They are normally perfected by delivery (Article 178, Civil Code), but can also be perfected by registration, if the assignor (grantor of the security assignment) is a corporation (Article 3, Act on Special Provisions, etc. of the Civil Code concerning Perfection Requirements for the Assignments of Movables and Claims (Perfection Act)).
 In contrast with pledges (see above), delivery of the subject matter can take the form of constructive delivery, as confirmed by the Supreme Court.